Before vacuum cleaners, folks had to sweep their carpets and floors with a broom and dustpan.

 reducing it to up to 1/16th its original size.

-From a versatility stand-point, one of the best options to consider is a detachable suction hose.
-Normally, the lawn vac acts just like a mower, in that it sucks up what you guide it over.
-However, not all leaves and debris are in places you can drive over.
+From a versatility stand-point, one of the best options is a detachable hose.
+Normally, the lawn vac acts just like a mower, sucking up what you guide it over.
+However, not all leaves and debris can be driven over.

-This is where the detachable hose comes into play.
-When you need to remove leaves from under bushes, stairs, a deck or in a tight corner, you can just take the hose by hand and suck up all the leaves
+That's when the detachable hose comes in handy.
+To clean leaves from under bushes, stairs, a deck or even from a tight corner, you can take the hose by hand and get into those hard-to-reach places.